Golden Horde: Kazakh Khanate (1458)

-Great Horde (1459–1502)
+Great Horde (1430s–1502)

 In 1435, the khan Küchük Muhammad ousted Sayid Ahmad.
 He attacked Ryazan and suffered a major defeat against the forces of Vasily II.
 Sayid Ahmad continued to raid Muscovy and in 1449 made a direct attack on Moscow.
 However he was defeated by Muscovy's ally Qasim Khan.
 In 1450, Küchük Muhammad attacked Ryazan but was turned back by a combined Russo-Tatar army.
 In 1451, Sayid Ahmad tried to take Moscow again and failed.

 Küchük Muhammad was succeeded by his son Mahmud bin Küchük in 1459, from which point on the Golden Horde came to be known as the Great Horde.
 Mahmud was succeeded by his brother Ahmed Khan bin Küchük in 1465.
 In 1469, Ahmed attacked and killed the Uzbek Abu'l-Khayr Khan.
 In the summer of 1470, Ahmed organized an attack against Moldavia, the Kingdom of Poland, and Lithuania.
-By August 20, the Moldavian forces under Stephen the Great defeated the Tatars at the battle of Lipnic.
-In 1474 and 1476, Ahmed insisted that Ivan III of Russia recognize the khan as his overlord.
+By 20 August, the Moldavian forces under Stephen the Great defeated the Tatars at the battle of Lipnic.
+In 1474 and 1476, Ahmed insisted that Ivan III, the grand prince of Moscow, recognize the khan as his overlord.
 In 1480, Ahmed organized a military campaign against Moscow, resulting in a face off between two opposing armies known as the Great Stand on the Ugra River.
 Ahmed judged the conditions unfavorable and retreated.
-This incident formally ended the "Tatar Yoke" over Rus' lands.
+This incident formally ended the "Tatar yoke" over the Russian lands.
 On 6 January 1481, Ahmed was killed by Ibak Khan, the prince of the Khanate of Sibir, and Nogays at the mouth of the Donets River.

 Ahmed's sons were unable to maintain the Great Horde.
 They attacked the Kingdom of Poland and the Grand Duchy of Lithuania (which possessed much of Ukraine at the time) in 1487–1491 and reached as far as Lublin in eastern Poland before being decisively beaten at Zaslavl.

 The Crimean Khanate, which had become a vassal state of the Ottoman Empire in 1475, subjugated what remained of the Great Horde, sacking Sarai in 1502.
-After seeking refuge in Lithuania, Sheikh Ahmed, last Khan of the Horde, died in prison in Kaunas some time after 1504.
+After seeking refuge in Lithuania, Sheikh Ahmed, last Khan of the Horde, died in prison in the Kaunas Castle some time after 1504.
 According to other sources, he was released from the Lithuanian prison in 1527.

 Records of Golden Horde existence reach however as far as end of 18th century and it was mentioned in works of Russian publisher Nikolay Novikov in his work of 1773 "Ancient Russian Hydrography".